Writing

 @gettyimages

-Mooching around a gallery is my favourite way to spend an afternoon and writing a novel set in the art world gave me carte blanche to visit every exhibition and pore over enormous art books.
+Mooching around a gallery is my favourite way to spend an afternoon and writing a novel set in the art world gave me carte blanche to visit every exhibition and spend hours with enormous art books.

 I had seen Barbara Hepworth’s retrospective at the Tate Modern in 2015 and something about the small scale and smooth surface of her sculptures that lodged in my brain.
 From doves to amorphous marble shapes, they were all eminently strokable and portable enough to carry home.